 Posture and Alignment

 Certain habitual and repetitive actions can continue the same pain scenario and misalignment.
-In other words, it doesn’t make sense to sit on the same couch in the same slouch!
-Besides considering ergonomics (i.e., a proper desk chair, seat, mattress, pillow, etc.), it is important to sit with proper posture.2 Stopping or limiting the injurious behaviors can greatly reduce the amount of chiropractic visits needed to maintain alignment.
+In other words, it does not make sense to sit on the same couch in the same slouch!
+Repetitive stress injuries can come from any source, even the daily use of a keyboard and mouse while browsing the internet.
+Often, this type of repetitive stress is combined with improper ergonomics while sitting at a desk for hours.
+Many people slouch, lean forward, and have not positioned their monitor, keyboard, and mouse in the best positions for proper ergonomics.
+The longer and more often the patient assumes this and other ergonomically unsound positions, the higher the chance of injury becomes.
+Besides considering ergonomics (i.e., a proper desk chair, seat, mattress, pillow, etc.), it is important to sit with proper posture.2 Stopping or limiting the injurious behaviors may greatly reduce the amount of chiropractic visits needed to maintain alignment.

 Stretching and Moving

-In addition to exercises, chiropractors will likely recommend stretching techniques that a patient can do as “homework”.3 Like with the exercises, patients will be encouraged to avoid pulling or pushing on the neck.
-When working on range of motion, patients need to make sure that they don’t “pop” the neck or back or pull on their head.
+In addition to exercises, chiropractors will likely recommend stretching techniques that a patient can do as “homework”.
+This might include just getting up from the computer or other prolonged sitting positions to stretch for a few minutes every hour.
+Extended periods of being in a mostly unmoving, sitting position is not beneficial for the body without regular breaks.3 Like with the exercises, patients will be encouraged to avoid pulling or pushing on the neck.
+When working on range of motion, patients need to make sure that they do not “pop” the neck or back or pull on their head.
 Patients should make sure that they rest for several minutes after their adjustment, and take their stretching exercises slowly.
-They should “pay attention to signs of fatigue” and take breaks as needed.
+Sometimes, chiropractors recommend that the patient does not perform any of their prescribed stretches on the same day that the patient receives their adjustment.
+While this is not always the case, patients should keep this in mind and ask their chiropractor about forgoing certain exercises after their chiropractic visit.
+When patients are exercising, they should “pay attention to signs of fatigue” and take breaks as needed.
 When moving or stretching, the lower back needs to be supported, and the head should not be tilted too far back or forward.
 Any activities that require lifting the hands above the head should include frequent rest periods.4

 Finally, it is important to remember that stress and tension contribute to poor posture, neck pain, back pain, reduced range of motion, and a compromised metabolism and immune system.
 Tense and tight muscles can pull a spine out of alignment.
+It is also during the rest period that the body builds its strength by healing the minor changes that come with exercise.
+Too much exercise is not helpful if there are not periods of rest during which the body can develop its strength and resistance.
 By using stress reduction techniques, or even engaging in meditation or yoga, a patient may find that the benefits of their chiropractic visits last much longer.
+The goal for the patient is to reach a point where they have healed their major injuries and misalignments and are able to reduce the frequency of their chiropractic visits.
+Even when one is not injured, chiropractic care helps maintain overall health and wellness, and it is only really successful when the patient is compliant with performing stretches and exercises at home, in between visits.

 Find out more about chiropractic and ergonomics.